RinonT/tea-time-topics-react/readme.md

 Fork this repo and clone your fork.
 You have until 16h30 to complete the project.
 Stop coding a bit earlier to take some time documenting your project in the readme.

 Good luck team 🔥💪 and happy coding 👍

+## The structure of my files
+- Creating the html in the html file
+- The `script.js` file is the entry point for all js-files
+- The `addTopic.js` file is used particularly for the adding the list
+- The `displayList.js` is to display the list in the dom

+## Structure of my project
+- I fetched the data from the server
+- I have a function called `GenerateHtml` to generate the html for this project
+- The function `displayTopic` displays the list of topics in the document
+- The `addTopic` function enables the users to add a new topic
+## My experience
+## What I have learned